Fall 2023 – The functions of Spleen and Signs of Deficiency

 Eating a meal at breakfast time that is more like lunch or dinner (such as vegetables, protein, and grains) is common in Asian culture for a reason—it gives more sustained energy throughout the day.
 Eating a moderate-sized lunch of cooked (not raw foods) also prevents afternoon fatigue, as the spleen doesn’t have to work as hard to digest it.
 A light dinner helps the spleen to better digest the last intake of food for the day as the metabolism begins to slow down before bedtime.

-• Be present when eating: Don’t eat when in a hurry, while driving, standing up, doing computer work, watching television, reading, writing, experiencing strong emotions, or arguing.
-All of these activities either distract the body from being completely focused on digestion or are stressful in nature and activate our “fight or flight” brain response, as opposed to our “feed and reproduce” brain response.
-This shifts the blood supply away from the digestive system and into our brains, eyes, and muscles (in order to fight or flee from a potential predator), which reduces our body’s ability to digest food properly.
+- Be present when eating: Don’t eat when in a hurry, while driving, standing up, doing computer work, watching television, reading, writing, experiencing strong emotions, or arguing.
+All of these activities either distract the body from being completely focused on digestion or are stressful and activate our “fight or flight” brain response, as opposed to our “feed and reproduce” brain response.
+This shifts the blood supply away from the digestive system and into our brains, eyes, and muscles (to fight or flee from a potential predator), which reduces our body’s ability to digest food properly.
 Try to keep mealtime conversations light and minimal.

 Foods to Avoid with Spleen Qi Deficiency